Punch-Out!!: Mike Tyson's Punch-Out!!

 Mike Tyson's Punch-Out!! was first released in September 1987 in Japan for the Nintendo Entertainment System, as a prize for winners of the Family Computer Golf: U.S. Course tournament.
 The game received its first retail release the following month in North America.
-It formally introduced Little Mac (who was unnamed in the previous games) and his trainer Doc Louis.
+It formally introduced the protagonist, Little Mac (who was unnamed in the previous games) and his trainer Doc Louis.

-In 1990, the game was re-released as simply Punch-Out!!, with Mike Tyson replaced with fictional boxer Mr. Dream, due to the license for his name, image, and likeness rights expiring (primarily from his loss of the heavyweight title to Buster Douglas), leading Nintendo to not renew the contract.
+In 1990, the game was re-released as simply Punch-Out!!, with Mike Tyson replaced with the fictional boxer Mr. Dream, due to the license for his name, image, and likeness rights expiring (primarily from his loss of the heavyweight title to Buster Douglas on the 11th of February 1990), leading Nintendo to not renew the contract.
 The game has since been re-released on Virtual Console for the Wii, Wii U, and Nintendo 3DS, as well as Nintendo Classics for Nintendo Switch and Nintendo Switch 2, all in the 1990 version, as Tyson is now signed to Electronic Arts as a playable character in the Fight Night and UFC franchises.